mHadi1091/my-notes-practice-/english.md

 * whats are articles
 * articles rules
 * `quiz taken related to active and passive tenses`
+# lecture no: 05
-# skimming
+* skimming
-- skimming is said to be the way of fast reading and overviewing the main idea and concept of the given texts
+- `skimming is said to be the way of fast reading and overviewing the main idea and concept of the given texts`
+* scanning
+  - `as the word says scanning means to shortly scan the given context it is kind of a reading method just like skimming`